vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/mechanical/machine-components/bearings.md

 Pushes the ball bearings against an angled side inside the bearing - allowing it to resist both axial and radial load well.
 ![Tapered](/uploads/tapered.png "Tapered")
 # When to Use (what you're probably here for)
-The short answer is that you use a bearing when you want to constrain/support a moving part.
+The short answer is that you use a bearing when you want to constrain/support a moving part without creating much friction.

 # How to House a Bearing
+If you can, try to buy a flanged bearing, which you simply need to bolt to a plate to attach.
+However, these are often heavy and too big to fit in the intended application.

+Otherwise, you have to make your own bearing housing, which requires the careful milling of a hole, slightly undersized so there's a press fit (it "squishes" in).
+There's a lot of science and testing done by engineers before us, but for our applications, 1~2 thou per inch diameter is very typical.
+More about press fits and milling using a boring bar can be found ___.